Monday, January 22, 2018

 Lowest loss percentage:

-• GM Denis Kadric, GM Niclas Huschenbeth, GM Hedinn Steingrimsson, GM Thomas Roussel-Roozmon, GM Nikolas Theodorou, GM Alex Lenderman, GM Gil Popilski, GM Guillermo Vazquez, GM Vladimir Georgiev, GM Gabor Nagy, IM Omer Reshef, IM Yuriy Krykun, IM Shawn Rodrigue-Lemieux, IM Liordis Quesada Vera, IM Gianmarco Leiva, FM Isaac Wang: 0%
+• GM Denis Kadric, GM Niclas Huschenbeth, GM Hedinn Steingrimsson, GM Thomas Roussel-Roozmon, GM Nikolas Theodorou, GM Alex Lenderman, GM Gil Popilski, GM Guillermo Vazquez, GM Vladimir Georgiev, GM Gabor Nagy, GM Dmitri Komarov, IM Omer Reshef, IM Yuriy Krykun, IM Shawn Rodrigue-Lemieux, IM Liordis Quesada Vera, IM Gianmarco Leiva, FM Isaac Wang: 0%

 • GM Tanguy Ringoir: 4.2%